J3RN/vim-config/README.md

 |---------|-------------|
 | jk | Exit insert mode in terminal |
 | `CTRL`w | Exit insert mode and trigger `CTRL`w |

+## LICENSE

+This is MIT Licensed.
+You can find the whole license in the `LICENSE` file.